geoffhui/chatapp/README.md

 # Chatapp

-Chatapp is a chat application that allows multiple users to talk with each other.
+Chatapp is a chat application that allows multiple users to talk with each other in real time.

 This application uses Go, gorilla websocket, HTML, CSS, and Javascript.